 Patrick O’Donoghue from Clonegal, Co Carlow, Ireland was a member of the Young Ireland Movement.
 The Young Ireland Movement was an Irish nationalist, political and social movement which was active in the mid nineteenth century.
 The Movement had grown out a split with Daniel O’Connell over the methods being used by O’Connell to achieve the repeal of the Act of Union.
 The Young Irelanders were especially opposed to O’Connell’s attempts to form an alliance with the Whig Party in England.

 Patrick O’Donoghue was born in 1810.
 He attended Trinity College Dublin and was working as law clerk in Dublin when he joined the Young Ireland Movement.
-Following the failure of the Young Ireland uprising at Ballingarry in Co Tipperary in 1848 O’Donoghue was found guilty of treason by a special commission in Clonmel Co Tipperary.
-He was sentenced to death but this was later commuted to transportation for life to Van Diemen’s Land, now the island of Tasmania.
+Following the failure of the Young Ireland uprising at Ballingarry in Co Tipperary in 1848, O’Donoghue was found guilty of treason by a special commission in Clonmel Co Tipperary.
+He was sentenced to death.
+This sentence was later commuted to transportation for life to Van Diemen’s Land, now the island of Tasmania.

 Shortly after arriving in Hobart, O’Donoghue established a weekly newspaper which he called the Irish Exile.
 The first edition was published on January 26th 1850.
 The paper was suppressed by the Governor and O’Donoghue was arrested.
 He was sentenced to hard labour for one year.
 On release he began publishing the Irish Exile again.
 He was arrested once more and sentenced again for a year to hard labour.
 He was released after a few months and sent to Launcetown in northern Tasmania in 1852.
 He escaped and in December 1852 boarded a ship bound for Melbourne.